ddasmoore/User-funnel-reporting-for-telehealth-company/README.md

    a high volume of users signing up.
 We can see if this trend remains the same or declines further as more users sign up.

 4) The declining trend in average first order value from January to April cohorts impacts revenue.
 It’s possible that the increased time between sign up and first completed appointment may be related to the decreasing order value for the first purchase made.
-Consider investigating user attitudes at the end of the completed appointment and how they are selecting what to purchase to see if there is a link between time to appointment, appointment satisfaction and order amount.
+Consider investigating user attitudes at the end of the completed appointment and understanding how they are selecting what to purchase to see if there is a link between time to appointment, appointment satisfaction and order amount.
    Consider testing introductory offers or cross-selling items for new users to encourage higher initial spend.